zelmi/static-site-ruby/README.md

 To view the formatted markdown file in VSCode, use VSCode code editor.
 Download here: https://code.visualstudio.com Open the generated markdown file after running program and select open preview (Ctrl+Shift+V or Command+Shift+V).
-Note that markdown file will be overwritten whenever user chooses to read an article.

 ### RubyMine

-To view the formatted markdown file in RubyMine, navigate to the project tab, and then double click the article.md file in the lib folder.
-Note: the markdown file will be overwritten whenever the user chooses to read a new article.
+To view the formatted markdown file in RubyMine, navigate to the project tab, and then double click the README.md file in the project folder.

 ### Terminal